 He is the author of The Intermediary Trap (Princeton University Press, forthcoming); Global “Body Shopping” (Princeton University Press, 2007; winner of 2008 Anthony Leeds Prize; Chinese by Peking University Press 2012), Transcending Boundaries(Chinese by Sanlian Press, 2000; English by Brill Academic Publishers, 2005; to be reprinted as a “Classics in Chinese Sociology” in 2018) and numerous articles in both English and Chinese, including the one awarded the 2012 William L. Holland Prize for outstanding article in Pacific Affairs.
 Xiang’s latest Chinese articles “the End of the Educated Youth era” (2016) and “Understanding Hong Kong: Democracy and Party Politics in Popular Movements” (2015), alongside a number of interviews, have triggered wide debates in China and beyond.

-There are around 7,000 Oxford alumni in East Asia.
-Nearly three-quarters are from China (including Hong Kong and Macao).
+There are almost 9,000 Oxford alumni in East Asia.
+Nearly three-quarters are in China (including Hong Kong and Macao).
 The rest are spread across Japan, the Republic of Korea, Taiwan, the Democratic People’s Republic of Korea and Mongolia.
-There are five alumni groups in mainland China, two in Japan and one in each of Mongolia, the Republic of Korea, Hong Kong, Macao and Taiwan.
+There are five alumni groups in mainland China, three in Japan and one in each of Mongolia, the Republic of Korea, Hong Kong, Macao and Taiwan.
 Famous alumni from the region include:

 - Professor Akira Ariyoshi, Hitotsubashi University